eric60/YouTube-Book/README.md

 * In src type `tsc`.

 Compile client file
-* In src type `tsc client.ts --outDir ../static/`.
-Compiled js goes into static folder.
+* In static type `tsc client.ts`

 ## To Test
-* In src type `nodemon server.js` so nodemon will reload server on server js changes.
-Type `rs` when changed client js
+* In src type `nodemon server.js` so nodemon will reload server on all js changes including client side js.